testedtim/new-cft-website/projects/community-share.md

 ---
 pastProject: true
-isPastProject: true
 title: Community Share
+summary: "Community Share was a project to connect educators and professionals with the goal of “Inspiring our next generation of learners & leaders.”
+It sought to connect volunteers with a local classrooms and find professionals in fields related to lessons to help engage students. "
-image: /new-cft-website/static/img/origami.jpg
+image: /static/img/origami.jpg
 imgAlt: Origami
-summary: Community Share was a project to connect educators and professionals with the goal of “Inspiring our next generation of learners & leaders.”
-It sought to connect volunteers with a local classrooms and find professionals in fields related to lessons to help engage students.
 tags:
   - project
+isPastProject: true
 ---
 Project Leads: Kristin Wisneski-Blum, Ben Reynwar & Josh Schachter